 More Details on SNL-SWAN - SNL-SWAN includes a WEC module that accounts for the frequency and sea state-dependent nature of wave energy extraction.
 By more accurately modeling the energy removed by WEC devices, greater confidence can be given to the numerically observed changes in wave propagation and associated environmental effects due to the presence of wave energy farms.
 Results from SNL-SWAN can also be incorporated into circulation models, such as SNL-EFDC or Delft-3D, to study a wave farm’s potential impact on coastal circulation patterns and sediment transport.
 Findings from these types of numerical studies can be used to provide siting guidance for developers and provide regulators with information needed to make timely and accurate permitting decisions.
 For references on the development and application of SNL-SWAN, please refer to the Sandia National Laboratories SNL-SWAN webpage.

-Downloading the Code - SNL-SWAN Version 1.0 code and the user’s manual are available for download on GitHub, and also through a link on Tethys.
+Downloading the Code - SNL-SWAN Version 1.0 code and the user’s manual are available for download on GitHub.
 You will find compiled executable versions of SNL-SWAN for Windows and Linux, as well as the SNL-SWAN source code.

 For More Information – You can learn more about the project, from the Sandia National Laboratories SNL-SWAN webpage, or by contacting Kelley Ruehl or Chris Chartrand for questions about SNL-SWAN code development, and Jesse Roberts for questions about SNL-SWAN application for environmental effects studies.